-Here’s everything we know so far about The Flash season seven…
+Read on for everything else we know so far about The Flash season seven.

-Due to the coronavirus, The Flash is headed back to television at a slower pace than usual.
-The series typically airs from early October, but as the pandemic has made it difficult to film safely, the series will instead begin at a later date in 2021.
+Due to the coronavirus, The Flash’s return was significantly delayed.
+The series typically airs from early October, but as the pandemic has made it difficult to film safely, the series will instead premiere on The CW in the US on Tuesday 23rd February 2021.

-According to Deadline, Warner Bros is tentatively planning for production on The Flash to resume in late August, between 20-27th August, at its usual shooting location in Vancouver, Canada.
+According to Deadline, Warner Bros was planning for production on The Flash to resume in early October at its usual shooting location in Vancouver, Canada, with filming expected to continue until May.

-Actors flying in from the United States will have to self-isolate for two weeks upon arrival.
+Actors flying in from the United States will have to self-isolate for two weeks upon arrival, but Canada has had a smaller coronavirus outbreak, so there’s reason to be optimistic that filming could run smoothly.

 Flickering Myth reports the following synopsis has been provided by The CW for season seven of The Flash, promising more high-speed thrills and surprises…